 The culture that CC Pace promotes empowers employees to not only be social, but it motivates them to consistently produce high quality work as well.
 It allows our team to better collaborate, learn, grow and develop in their roles.

-…Stay tuned for our next edition in our 40 Years and Forward series where we will have a casual up close and personal conversation with CC Pace President, Mike Gordon!
+…Stay tuned for our next edition in our 40 Years and Forward series where we will share 40 Fun Facts about CC Pace!

 While digital banking has been on the upswing for many years, the COVID 19 virus has changed its trajectory.
 While many consumers prefer conducting banking transactions from their phone or computer over making a trip to their local bank branch and dealing with the lines at teller stations or drive-up windows, the pace of adoption has lagged expectations until the recent crisis.